-It should be noted that the scope and content of the hearing of a class action on its own merits is affected by the ruling regarding the approval of the claim as a class action.
-A decision approving class action status for a claim generally refers to the causes of action which were approved, and those which were not approved; The remedies which were approved and which were not approved; etc.
+It should be noted that the scope and content of hearing a class action on its own merits is affected by the ruling regarding the approval of the claim as a class action.
+A decision approving class action status for a claim generally refers to the causes of action which were approved, and those which were not approved; remedies which were approved and which were not approved; etc.